 Students are required to take all of the following:

 * Topics must be approved by graduate program director.
-Some examples of topics include: Communication and Technology, Complex Narratives, Race, Class, & Gender In the Digital Age, Alternate Reality Gaming, Creativity in Practice, Digital Media Campaigns, and Mass Communication in the Digital Age.
+Some examples of topics include: Alternate Reality Gaming, Communication and Technology, Complex Narratives, Creativity in Practice, Digital Media Campaigns, Mass Communication in the Digital Age, Race, Class, & Gender In the Digital Age, Teaching Media Literacy.

 ** Topics must be approved by graduate program director.
-Some examples of topics include: Digital Advertising, Digital Public Relations, Creative Thinking for Digital Media, Business Models for Social Media, Creating Effective Social Media, Creative and Critical Thinking, Data Driven Marketing, Digital and Social Media for PR, Social Media and Culture, Storytelling Through Research Analytics, and Digital Media Campaigns.
+Some examples of topics include: Brand and Business Impact of Digital Media, Content Strategy for PR and Advertising, Creating Effective Social Media, Creative and Critical Thinking, Data Driven Marketing (Big Data), Digital Media Campaigns, Digital and Social Media for PR, Social Media and Culture.

-Students will have the option to take pre-approved elective courses in either New Media Studies (NMS) or Art, Media, and Design (AMD) as part of their additional electives, allowing students to develop an enriched focus.
+Students will have the option to take pre-approved elective courses in either Writing, Rhetoric and Discourse (WRD) or Art, Media, and Design (AMD) as part of their additional electives, allowing students to develop an enriched focus.

 Students who want to switch between DCMA tracks should be aware that some completed courses in one track may not count towards the requirements of the other.
 If a student is considering switching tracks, they should consult their advisor and graduate director for assistance.